-We will attempt to resolve your complaint within 45 days of the date it is received by us.
-If we are unable to resolve your complaint within that period, we will inform you of the reasons for the delay and ask for your consent to resolve the complaint within 90 days of the date it was received.
+We will attempt to resolve your complaint within 45 days of the date it is received.
+If we are unable to resolve your complaint within that period, we will inform you of the reasons for the delay and let you know when we expect to provide a response to your complaint.